wongcyrus/GeProVis-AI-Screen-Reader/README.md

 ### Backend:
 #### Manual
+This is quick R&D without authenication and rate limit.
 1. Create a new Google Cloud Function, with settings: 2nd gen, memory >= 512 MB, and allow all traffic
 2. Copy and replace all sources under [google_cloudfunction/](google_cloudfunction) to your Cloud Function